Aoife Nolan: Research

-She served on the Steering Group of the British Academy's Childhood Policy Programme from 2020-2.
-In 2021 she was elected to the Executive Committee of the Association of Human Rights Institutes (AHRI).
+She served on the Steering Group of the British Academy's Childhood Policy Programme from 2020 to 2022.
+In 2021 she was elected to the executive committee of the Association of Human Rights Institutes (AHRI).

 Nolan was shortlisted at the 2021 Inspirational Women in Law Awards for 'Legal Academic of the Year'.

-Her research created an international model on the theory and practice of children's rights and strategic litigation, known as Advancing Child Rights Strategic Litigation (ACRiSL) from a three-year collaboration that she led, across Africa, Asia and Europe, which has been widely applied, including by the Commission for Children and Young People in Scotland.

-Nolan's research has been cited by policy making bodies such as OHCHR, the Council of Europe Commissioner for Human Rights, the UN Special Rapporteur on extreme poverty and human rights, the UN Special Rapporteur on the human rights to safe drinking water and sanitation, the UN Independent Expert on the effects of foreign debt on human rights, the UN Special Rapporteur on the right to adequate housing, and the UN Special Rapporteur on the right to health.
+Nolan's research has been cited by human rights entities such as OHCHR, the Council of Europe Commissioner for Human Rights, the UN Special Rapporteur on extreme poverty and human rights, the UN Special Rapporteur on the human rights to safe drinking water and sanitation, the UN Independent Expert on the effects of foreign debt on human rights, the UN Special Rapporteur on the right to adequate housing, and the UN Special Rapporteur on the right to health.
 And she is an advisor to United Nations groups on UN Special Procedures, UN Committee on the Rights of the Child, UN Committee on Economic, Social and Cultural Rights.
 In 2022-23, she served on the advisory committee for UNCRC's General Comment No.26 on children's rights and the environment.
 UNCESRC asked Nolan to assist to incorporate children's rights and children's participation (and create a child-friendly version) of the General Comment on sustainable development and the International Covenant on Economic, Social and Cultural Rights.
 She has written on the impact of school closures on human rights, and the 2023 'cost of living crisis' on human rights.

+Personal life

+In 2015, Nolan married Conor Gearty (also a human rights lawyer) who died on 11 September 2025.